History of Diest

 Nonetheless, it was Hendrik I, Duke of Brabant, who granted the city a freedom charter in 1229.
 This increasingly aggravated relations between Diest and Cologne.

-Diest as City of Orange
+Diest as an Orange City

 Through an exchange, Engelbert, Count of Nassau, acquired Diest in 1499.
 From 1530, one of Engelbert's successors, René van Chàlon, also used the title 'Prince of Orange'.
 The princes of Orange-Nassau retained possession of Diest until 1795 when the Southern Netherlands were added to France.